jfcere/ngx-markdown/README.md

 Here is the list of tasks that will be done on this library in the near future ...

-- Update to Angular 9
+- Update Marked to 1.0
 - Add support for emojis
 - Add copy-to-clipboard feature
 - Support Prism.js customizing options (line-numbers, line-height, ...)